 Listing Your Skills for the First Job

-For candidates new to the workforce, spotlighting a variety of critical skills can ultimately impact a hiring decision.
-There are two main types of skills that let recruiters determine whether you are fit for the job: hard and soft skills.
+For candidates new to the workforce, spotlighting various critical skills can ultimately impact a hiring decision.
+Recruiters use two main types of skills to determine whether you are fit for the job: hard and soft skills.

 Hard skills are technical abilities that require specific knowledge to accomplish your job assignments, such as accounting or graphic design.